zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        2. Else, add the name server name with IP addresses as one or several name/IP pairs to *Delegation ID NS* set.
     2. Else (the name server name is [Out-Of-Domain]) then do:
        1. If there is no IP address for that name, add the name to the *Delegation OOD NS* set.
        2. Else, add the name and IP address or addresses as name/IP pairs to the *Delegation OOD NS* set.

+10. If *Child Zone* is the root zone (".") and the *Undelegated Data* set is empty, then do:

+    1. Fetch the root hint information using method [Get-Del-NS-Names-and-IPs] ("Hint NS").
+    2. The information in *Hint NS* is assumed to be as single name server names ("name") or as name/IP pairs.
+    3. The hint information is always [In-Domain] by definition.
+    4. For each element (name or name/IP pair) in the *Hint NS* set do:
+       1. If element is a name and not a name/IP pair then add the name server IP address and the name to the *Missing Glue* set.
+       2. Add the element (name or name/IP pair) to the *Delegation ID NS* set.
+          1. Do not create duplicates in the set.
+          2. Elements just consiting of a name is not added if there already is a name/IP pair with the same name.
+          3. A name/IP pair will overwrite an element consisting just of of the same name.

-10. If the *Missing Glue* set is non-empty, then for each name server name output *[CS05_MISSING_GLUE_FOR_NS]* with the name server name and the list of parent IP addresses.
+11. If the *Missing Glue* set is non-empty, then for each name server name output *[CS05_MISSING_GLUE_FOR_NS]* with the name server name and the list of parent IP addresses.

-11. If *Child NS IP* is empty then output *[CS05_NO_NS_ADDR_CHILD]* and exit these test procedures.
+12. If *Child NS IP* is empty then output *[CS05_NO_NS_ADDR_CHILD]* and exit these test procedures.

-12. For each name server IP in *Child NS IPs* do:
+13. For each name server IP in *Child NS IPs* do:

     1. [Send] *NS Query* over UDP to the name server IP and fetch the response (if any).